 Figure 4 Steel plates covering penetrations in Cave 1.
-Cables pass through the penetrations linking the electronics racks and beamline elements.
+Cables pass through the penetrations linking the electronics racks and beamline elements

-The keV beam termination points are beam dumps and Faraday cups in Cave 1.
-Radiation Control Department (RCD)
+The keV beam termination points are apertures, beam dumps and Faraday cups in Cave 1.
+Local shielding will be employed at these beam termination points to mitigate radiation hazards.